 9. Leave Pre-Built Themes Aside

 Pre-built CMS themes are perceived as an excellent way to execute redesigning.
-These consist of outstanding features, are cheaper then custom template development and are high in aesthetic appeal that is beneficial for the smaller businesses.
-Websites such as themeforest.net, envato.com, templatemonster.com etc. offer various pre-built themes.
+These consist of outstanding features, are cheaper than custom template development and are high in an aesthetic appeal that is beneficial for smaller businesses.
+Websites such as themeforest.net, envato.com, templatemonster.com, etc. offer various pre-built themes.
 Unlike the general notion, these readymade themes have more negatives than positives.
-Although they enable 100% of the pre-built features still most businesses prefer only few of them.
+Although they enable 100% of the pre-built features still most businesses prefer only a few of them.
 Having a feature load can cost the page loading time, result in code-bloat and even cause security issues.
 Making use of the premium templates and themes can backfire the clients and then more work has to be done to restore the loss.

 10. Team To Stand Out

 Designing and developing a website is a step-by-step process that involves teamwork.
 It is a group consisting of graphic artists, developers, strategists, marketers etc. that come together and make the project a big success.
 Each step needs planning and precision.
 Working as a team is even more important than establishing communication.
-It means making a systematic and detailed timeline that has channelized and creative process.
+It means making a systematic and detailed timeline that has a channelized and creative process.
 Large and complex projects are handled as per the inputs given by the members of the team.
 These ideas when synthesized together bring across great products.

 11. Understand Your Users Well

 The look-and-feel of a website is no doubt important while planning the design, but that’s just not it.
 Do not go too much after the aesthetic appeal.
 Keep in mind that the website is not designed to please you but the audience.
-If it doesn’t go well with the people, there are less chances of getting lead conversions.
+If it doesn’t go well with the people, there are fewer chances of getting lead conversions.
 Lack of understanding of your users will cost you a lot.
-It will simply make your website a depreciating asset rather than a money making investment.
+It will simply make your website a depreciating asset rather than a money-making investment.
 Be more rigorous in your market research and create marketing personas that are more data-driven.
-Know your competition well and look out for the other websites that has maximum customer interactions and high user experience.
+Know your competition well and look out for the other websites that have maximum customer interactions and high user experience.